-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic shoes or supportive devices for the feet • Shoes that are part of a leg brace and are included in the cost of the brace.
+Orthopedic or therapeutic shoes for people with, diabetic foot disease.
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
 Not covered under any condition Private room in a hospital.
 Covered only when medically necessary.
 Radial keratotomy, LASIK surgery and other low vision aids.
 Covered only when medically necessary.
 Reversal of sterilization procedures and or non-prescription contraceptive supplies.
 Not covered under any condition Routine dental care, such as cleanings or fillings.
-Some of these services are covered only if you purchased an optional dental plan. • Periodontal surgical & nonsurgical, occlusal guards • Relines or repairs to dentures • Bridges or dentures • Implants or implant services Routine preventive dental care for exams and cleanings are payable twice per calendar year.
+Some of these services are covered only if you purchased an optional dental plan. • Periodontal surgical & nonsurgical, occlusal guards • Dentures • Bridges or dentures • Implants or implant services • Routine preventive dental care for exams and cleanings are payable twice per calendar year.
 Bitewing x-rays are payable once per calendar year.
 Please see Dental Services in the above Medical Benefits Chart.
+Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).